MaxHalford/eaopt/README.md

   - `Migrator` and `MigFrequency` should be provided if you want to exchange individuals between populations in case of a multi-population GA.
 If not the populations will be run independently.
 Again this is an advanced concept in the genetic algorithms field that you shouldn't deal with at first.
   - `Speciator` will split each population in distinct species at each generation.
 Each specie will be evolved separately from the others, after all the species has been evolved they are regrouped.
   - `Logger` is optional and provides basic population statistics, you can read more about it in the [logging section](#logging-population-statistics).
-  - `Callback` is optional will execute any piece of code you wish every time `ga.Enhance()` is called. `Callback` will also be called when `ga.Initialize()` is.
+  - `Callback` is optional will execute any piece of code you wish every time `ga.Evolve()` is called. `Callback` will also be called when `ga.Initialize()` is.
 Using a callback can be useful for many things:
     - Calculating specific population statistics that are not provided by the logger
     - Changing parameters of the GA after a certain number of generations
     - Monitoring for converging populations